Amos Gitai: Novel adaptations

-Gitai created several novel adaptations.
+Gitai adapted several novels.
 Devarim is an adaptation of Yaakov Shabtai's Past Continuous.
 One day you'll understand ("Plus tard tu comprendras", 2008) is based on an autobiographical book by Jérôme Clément, president of the Arte television channel and one of the leading figures of French culture, and tells the story of a French writer tracing the story of his Jewish mother (Jeanne Moreau) and her family during World War II.
 Roses à crédit (2010) is an adaptation of the novel by Elsa Triolet and takes a look at the materialist, post-war world of the French lower middle-class.
 The film was shot entirely in France.

-In 2014 he directs the film Tsili, inspired by the novel by Aharon Appelfeld, and tells the story of the wandering of its heroine submerged in the nightmare of the Second World War.
+In 2014 he directed the film Tsili, inspired by the novel by Aharon Appelfeld, which describes the wandering of its heroine submerged in the nightmare of the Second World War.
 Tsili, a young Jewish woman, gathers all the forces of intuition and vitality to survive in this desperate universe.

 starring Sarah Adler, Meshi Olinski, and Lea Koenig.

 adapted from a novel by Aharon Appelfeld, he returns to the Second World War and the Holocaust:

 "Aharon Appelfeld is an author that I respect infinitely, first of all because he doesn't instrumentalize the Shoah.
 He doesn't use things outside of his experience, there is a minimalism in his writing that I find essential, profoundly accurate and moving.
 Adapting this text for me allowed me to create some distance, not to be illustrative.
 I wanted to make a film of tenderness in the middle of this hell.
 That's the contrast that interested me.
 Appelfeld weaves his stories with tiny details.
 It's a fiction but it's partly based on his autobiographical experience : his character, Tsili, reacts to threatening sounds or birdsong, she smells, she contemplates the landscape...
 It is all this juxtaposition of delicate details that makes us feel the claustrophobic environment in which she lives.
 The forest in which she has taken refuge protects her from cruelty and imprisons her at the same time.
 With Tsili, I close a cycle of four very intimate films: Carmel, based on my mother's correspondence; Lullaby to my father, dedicated to my father, a Bauhaus architect driven out of Europe by the Nazis; Ana Arabia, which evokes a community of Jews and Arabs in Jaffa.
 After Kadosh and Yom Kippur, I needed to move towards a more radical film language, to avoid the conventions of cinema."